 Where’s the SRD?

-What products are coming in the future?
+What products have been announced for the future?

 - Eyes of the Stone Thief, an adventure by Gareth Ryder-Hanrahan

 How is 13th Age different from other d20 variants?

 As a player you can invent things for your character in a free-form way rather than picking everything from lists.
 For example, you define your character’s skills in a free-form, story-oriented way using backgrounds.

 Every character has one unique thing that sets them apart: something that is real in the world, but doesn’t provide a mechanical benefit.